- SAP provides advice for remediating code for S/4HANA.

 “We recommend to get rid of your old unused custom code (custom code evaluation) and then analyze your custom ABAP code with the Simplification Database and find out which objects need to be changed to get adapted to the SAP HANA and SAP S/4HANA (SAP S/4HANA checks)” – SAP Blog by Olga Dolinskaja

 This is, in part, true but greatly overstated by SAP and SAP consulting firms.
-This is, in significant part, an attempt to make customers think that they need nearly no custom code.
+In significant part, this is an attempt to make customers think that they need nearly no custom code.

 SAP has a continual position that customers can use standard SAP, which has never proven to be true in the history of SAP projects, except for highly regulated environments like pharmaceutical that for regulatory reasons cannot customize.
-And this is the problem in taking advice from a packaged software vendor; the advice is nearly always just use their standard functionality.
-SAP has created an ERP system that has vastly overstated its ability to meet the requirements of different industries.
+And this is the problem in taking advice from a packaged software vendor; the advice is nearly always just to use their standard functionality.
+SAP has created an ERP system that has vastly overstated its ability to different industries’ requirements.

-SAP has a specific strategy for misleading customers when their predictions around the usage of their system turn out to be false as we cover in the article How SAP Will Gaslight You When Their Software Does Not Work as Promised.
+SAP has a specific strategy for misleading customers when their predictions around their system’s usage turn out to be false, as we cover in the article How SAP Will Gaslight You When Their Software Does Not Work as Promised.

 How Much Poor Quality Code?

-Something that SAP does not want to discuss is how much poor quality code is running at SAP customers.
-Much of this code was written by consultants who work for the major SAP consulting firms, which is one of the worst environments in which to perform any technical work.
+SAP does not want to discuss how much poor quality code is running at SAP customers.
+Much of this code was written by consultants who work for the major SAP consulting firms, which is one of the worst environments for performing any technical work.